kirsteinegayle/kirsteinegayle-/README.md

 🎓 2nd Year BS Information Technology Student at Laguna State Polytechnic University

 🌱 Currently enhancing my knowledge in Python since my only background in programming was in first year college.
-I have experience with python and c#, basic codes.

 🎯 Goal: To broaden my coding skills, especially in Python and other programming concepts